-In this sub-section, we have tried to deal with large data sets using parallelism in two different data mining algorithms (MDS(SMACOF) and GTM).
-We found that, for MDS, skewed data decompositions are always worse in performance than balanced data decompositions.
-In the GTM case, the choice of the responsible matrix R matters, and the worst performance is due to the overhead caused by MPI communication.
+In this section, we have tried to deal with large data sets using parallelism in two different data mining algorithms, called SMACOF and GTM.
 However, there are important problems for which the data set size is too large for even our parallel algorithms to be practical.
 Because of this, we are now developing interpolation approaches for both algorithms.
-We are planning to run MDS or GTMs with a (random) subset of the dataset and the dimension reduction of the remaining points are interpolated, so that we can visualize many more data points without using huge amounts of memory.
+Here we run MDS or GTMs with a (random) subset of the dataset and the dimension reduction of the remaining points are interpolated, so that we can deal with much more data points to visualize without using the infeasible amount of memory.